ncocana/proyecto-pydevops/README.md

 ## Project architecture

 * Our website is distributed in five main pages.
 Each page is inside one small oval (see image); the ovals with a bigger size are a short description of the content which changes depending on the oval you are reading at the moment.
-As you can see there are four pages with a rectangle below them, these rectangles are actions that the user can do.
+As you can see, there are four pages with a rectangle below them, these rectangles are actions that the user can do.
 * The rectangles mentioned before are linked into one rectangle with a Python logo.
 This is because all the structure and elements involved in the diagram were  constructed by this language.
 * The databases rectangle refers to how we stored the data in the database (arrays, strings, integers, etc), which determinates the distribution of the code wrote in the Python files and into the structure of the final product.